 Slow rolling in poker is one of biggest sins you can commit.
-It is extremely frowned upon by all players at the table and will gain you zero respect, friendliness, or warm sentiments from others if you do it.
+It is extremely frowned upon by all players at the table.
+And it will gain you zero respect, friendliness, or warm sentiments from others if you do it.

-Essentially, it is breaking the highest form of etiquette and good manners that one can have at the poker table.
+Essentially, it is breaking the highest form of etiquette and good manners at the poker table.

 DEFINITION OF SLOW ROLL IN POKER

-- Where a player intentionally takes a long pause before calling an all-in bet with an extremely strong or unbeatable poker hand.
+- Where a player intentionally takes a long pause before calling an all-in bet.
+Even when holding an extremely strong or unbeatable poker hand.

-- Where a player purposefully takes a prolonged pause before revealing their winning hand (regardless of its strength) at showdown.
+- Where a player purposefully takes a prolonged pause before revealing their winning hand.
+This scenario typically occurs at showdown.
 (Usually, after the other player has already shown their hole cards.)

 Watch Kara Scott Interview with Ana Marquez on slow roll in poker:

 Another reason slow rolling is awful is because it gives your opponent a false hope of winning the hand.
-If you know that they’re already going to lose, then taking your time before revealing your winner is only like rubbing salt in an open wound.
-It’s going to be a harrowing painful experience for them to endure and doesn’t do anyone any good.
+If you know that they’re already going to lose, then taking your time is like rubbing salt in an open wound.
+It’s going to be a harrowing painful experience for them to endure.
+And it doesn’t do anyone any good.

 SLOW ROLL STRATEGY

-In terms of strategy for slow rolling: to put it simply, DON’T DO IT!
+Regarding strategy for slow rolling: DON’T DO IT!
 Steps you can do to avoid doing a slow roll include the following:

 - Reveal or muck your cards immediately when it’s your turn to act.

-- Call an all-in bet instantly, if you have the best possible hand (or a hand of extreme strength and you’re going to call anyway).
+- Call an all-in bet instantly.
+You should do this when you have the best possible hand (or a hand of extreme strength).

-- Always double-check your hand before getting to showdown to avoid verbally mis-declaring your hand.
+- Always double-check your hand before getting to showdown.
+This act will avoid verbally mis-declaring your hand.

-- If you are newer to poker and still trying to understand hand strengths and which hand beats what, always just flip over your cards right away at showdown and let the dealer figure out which hand is the winner.
+- If you are newer to poker and still trying to understand which hand beats what, always flip over your cards right away at showdown.
+Let the dealer figure out which hand is the winner.

-Now, that said, while slow rolls are still extremely unethical to do, some experienced and/or better-known players have done it once in a blue moon when a very particular situation merits it.
-Specific examples can be found in a later section of this article, but to give a mild taste of when it might be done, here are some things to remember:
+Now, that said, some experienced players have done it once in a blue moon when a particular situation merits it.
+Specific examples can be found in a later section of this article.

-- If ever done, it is usually between friends who are really (or acquaintances in some way that have a pre-established history or rapport) where slow rolling might be an acceptable taunt - strictly between the two of them.
+- If ever done, it is usually between friends.
+They have a pre-established history where slow rolling might be an acceptable taunt. - strictly between the two of them.

 SLOW ROLLING VS HOLLYWOOD

-“Hollywooding,” on the other hand, can be expanded to include two similar, yet different points:
+“Hollywooding,” can be expanded to include two similar, yet different points:

-- Multi-way Pots: If another player has gone all-in, the action is on you, and you want to make it appear to other players still in the hand that you have a difficult decision, then this is “Hollywooding” and not a slow roll.
+- Multi-way Pots: Another player has gone all-in.
+The action is on you.
+You want to make it appear to other players still in the hand that you have a difficult decision.
+This situation may call for “Hollywooding” and not a slow roll.

-- Your Opponent Is Not Yet All-In: When a player has bet or raised, but is NOT all-in, and you take your time before going all-in yourself (trying to induce further action by making it look like you had a decision before shoving your strong hand), then this is “Hollywooding” and not a slow roll.
+- Your Opponent Is Not Yet All-In: A player has bet or raised, but is NOT all-in.
+You take your time before going all-in.
+You are trying to induce further action before shoving your strong hand).
+In this scenario, you are “Hollywooding” and not slow rolling.

-Therefore, while still unacceptable (as it is still a slow roll), do keep in mind that slow rolls may not always be intentional online.
+While still unacceptable, keep in mind that online slow rolls may not always be intentional.